Our Longshore Lawyers in Baton Rouge Can Help

 - Medical expenses

-- Payments for disease caused by shipping, such as prolonged exposure to harmful chemicals
+- Payments for diseases caused by shipping, such as prolonged exposure to harmful chemicals

 - Compensation for rehabilitation and/or physical therapy